Guide to Cremation Costs in Tennessee 2023

 The cremation is conducted using a basic cremation container, and the cremated remains are returned in a temporary urn.
 A selection of cremation urns may be offered to add to your cremation package at an extra charge.

-You should also note that if the deceased was overweight (over 250 pounds), there will likely be an extra charge for a barometric cremation.
-Similarly, if a pacemaker needs to be removed, there will be a small fee for this.
+You should also note that if the deceased were overweight (over 250 pounds), there would likely be an extra charge for a barometric cremation.
+Similarly, if a pacemaker needs to be removed, there will be a small fee.

 The legal next of kin must all sign the Cremation Authorization Form to consent.
-If there are several family members legally responsible (for example, siblings), all must agree and sign the authorization for cremation.
+If several family members are legally responsible (for example, siblings), all must agree and sign the authorization for cremation.

 The funeral director can then obtain the Permit to Cremate.
-There is usually a mandatory wait period in Tennessee of 48-72 hours after the death before a cremation can be performed.
+In Tennessee, there is usually a mandatory wait period of 48-72 hours after the death before a cremation can be performed.

 Although, it usually takes 3 – 7 days to complete all the paperwork and schedule the cremation.